South Cove, Battery Park City, New York, NY - Photo by Barrett Doherty, 2011

 Grand Isle, Lake Champlain, VT - Photo courtesy Doug Reed

 Child’s legacy endures as much in her sensitivity to materials as in her emphasis on spatial experience.
 She was a masterful horticulturist with a vast knowledge of plants and 30 years of gardening experience, often employing unexpected plants in unorthodox places.
 For example, at South Cove, multi-stemmed honey locusts dot the landscape’s dune-like topography, and a visually dominant yet physically inaccessible island harbors groundsel shrub, capturing a familiar image of brackish shorelines.

 Child received numerous awards in recognition of her work.
 Within ten years of graduating from Harvard, her firm garnered thirteen National Design Awards from the American Society of Landscape Architects (ASLA).
-Child was inducted as a Fellow of the ASLA in 2011.
+She was inducted as a Fellow of the ASLA in 2011.
 She lectured widely at symposia and schools of design throughout her career, inspiring her students and the public with a compelling narrative of design.
-She is currently retired and resides in New Haven, Connecticut.
+Susan Child died at her home in New Haven, Connecticut, on November 13, 2018.

 Griswold, Mac.
 “Simple Gifts.”
 Garden Design 12, no. 5 (1993): 40-47.

 Provides an overview of Child’s design perspective while briefly highlighting three projects: Richmond Residence, Siasconset Residence, and Troy Residence.